NKulling/SWECO25/database_validation/README.md

 ##  Results

-The analysis reveals that the NRMSD (also called coefficient of variation) of tested layers have a median value of 0.0058 (sd 0.0092) indicating a low resampling impact on all layers.
-RMSD assesses the differences between original values and resampled / re-gridded values.
-To be able to compare RMSD values across the different tested layers, we normalize the RMSD coefficient using the data range.
+The analysis reveals that the NRMSD (also called coefficient of variation) of tested layers have a median value of 0.0058 (sd 0.0092) indicating very low difference between original and resampled/re-gridded values.

 |         |    Mean    |  Median   | Std.
 Deviation |      Range       |
 |---------|------------|-----------|----------------|------------------|